rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ### Template creation with Packer

+!!! note "Note"

-It is assumed that you are on Linux to perform the following tasks.
+    In the following examples, the assumption is that you are on a Linux system.

 As we will connect to a VMware vCenter Server to send our commands via Packer, we need to store our credentials outside the configuration files which we will create next.